 Can Lamictal Cause Liver Damage?

 Yes, Lamictal has been linked with liver damage and liver failure.
-A patient taking Lamictal should be monitored and checked regularly for any signs of liver pathology or damage.
+A patient taking Lamictal should be monitored and checked regularly for any signs of liver pathology or damage or other negative health outcomes as a result of such Lamictal adverse effects.

 Is Lamictal Addictive?